 You start with several replicas of v1 of your app.

 You start deploying v2 of your app onto new servers.
-Once the v2 apps come up and start passing health checks, the load balancer will send traffic to them, so for some period of time, users may see both v1 and v2 of your app.
+Once the v2 apps come up and start passing health checks, the load balancer will send traffic to them.
+Therefore, for some period of time, users may see both v1 and v2 of your app.

 As the v2 apps start passing health checks, you gradually undeploy the v1 apps, until you end up with just v2 running.

-This is identical to the previous strategy, except you remove the old version of the app before booting up the new version, as shown in Figure 41.
-This is especially useful for stateful apps, so Figure 41 shows how the deployment affects not only servers, but also their hard-drives.
+This is identical to the previous strategy, except you remove the old version of the app before booting up the new version.
+This is especially useful for stateful apps, so Figure 41 shows how the deployment affects not only servers but also their hard drives.

-You repeat the process in (2) until all v1 replicas are replaced with v2.
+You repeat the process in step 2 until all v1 replicas are replaced with v2.

 You start with several replicas of v1 of your app (blue).